Mensen met problemen

 Between desire, resistance and survival

-The Wunderbaum theatre company and NTGent are presenting, for the first time in the Netherlands and Belgium, a translated cycle of plays by the German-Swiss author Sibylle Berg. *People with Problems* follows, in four parts, the lives of a woman and her friends through different stages of their lives.
+For the first time in the Netherlands and Belgium, Wunderbaum and NTGent present a translated cycle by the German-Swiss author Sibylle Berg.
+Mensen met Problemen (People with Problems) follows the life of a woman and her friends across four parts, each capturing a different stage of their lives.

 About the makers